code-with-amitk/Code-examples/DS_Questions/Questions/vectors_arrays/Find_Search_Count/Count/UnSorted/Two_Out_of_Three.md

     - [CPP](#cpp)
     - [Rust](#r)

 ## For every problem, How To Fit HashMap in it.
-HashMap Structure
+Think HashMap Structure

 ### [2032.
 Two Out of Three](https://leetcode.com/problems/two-out-of-three/description/)
 Given three integer arrays nums1, nums2, and nums3, return a distinct array containing all the values that are present in at least two out of the three arrays.
 You may return the values in any order.